tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 ## Questions of Chapter Five

+1. What are the regulatory controls when companies repurchase their shares from capital market?

+Answer reference: Section 5-1-1-1

 <details>
   <summary>What are the regulatory controls when companies repurchase their shares from capital market?</summary>
   <div>